aronnyberg/quanty2/football_strat/README.md

 # These notebooks run a crypto football coin strategy

-These notebooks include the full workflow behind a crypto quant strategy.
+These notebooks include the full workflow exploring behind a quick-and-dirty crypto quant strategy.
 I've manually added these notebooks from a private repo.

 Strategy Overview: